Richard Lingeman

 The book is at its best when it hews close to Lingeman's enlightening central thesis; he excels at portraying the uncertain postwar mood and the way that films noir were uniquely able to capture that mood.
 (Even if accidentally: Lingeman explains that the dark lighting and use of smoke and mirrors characteristic of the genre were deployed out of necessity to disguise the cheap props and shabby sets that resulted from wartime’s material shortages.)
 "Fictional war films seemed phony because they competed with the real war in magazine and newsreels," he writes, "while in the hard-boiled crime films death was more real because it was shown in an unidealized, unheroic way."
 Many of the violent crime films, like the 1946 classic The Blue Dahlia, featured veterans and reflected the country's conflicting feelings toward the men who'd fought the fight: gratitude, but also guilt over what they had sacrificed, resentment over the claims they were making on society, fear that they were ticking time bombs capable of resorting to the violent acts they'd been trained to commit during wartime.

-Finally, Lingeman explains why film noir’s heyday was so short, how the creative ferment of the immediate postwar years fell victim to the country's rightward-shifting politics.
-After the war, big business's stature rose while the New Deal's declined.
-As the Cold War consensus hardened, what Dwight Eisenhower would later call the military-industrial complex was born.
-While the crime films of the '40s were shot from the perspective of the criminal, "the pro-authority police procedural film became the dominant genre" of the politically conformist '50s.
-Film noir gave way to the rabidly anti-Communist movies that Lingeman calls "film rouge."
+As the Cold War consensus hardened, Film noir gave way to the rabidly anti-Communist movies that Lingeman calls "film rouge."
 In the wake of the Hollywood blacklist, "even the Communist writers were writing anti-Communist movies," according to a quip from the period.
 And by the time Harry Truman sent American forces to South Korea's aid in June 1950, even 1948's "peace candidate" Henry Wallace was expressing vocal support for this new war.
 Times had indeed changed.

 —Steve Goddard’s History Wire